-The first problem is with the Hook Mech that, truth be told, just isn’t very useful.
+Their first problem is the weak Hook Mech.
 A Brute class mech that can’t deal any damage to begin with is problematic as it leaves you overly reliant on the other two mechs for removing enemies from the field.
-Its armoured shell is certainly nice and you can see the intention of the mech acting as a conduit with which to arc Electric Whip attacks through additional targets.
+Its armoured shell is certainly nice and you can see the intention of the mech acting as a conduit for Electric Whip chains.

 Whilst the Boulder Mech is more useful in this sense, it has the unfortunate problem of being very fragile.
-When the Lightning Mech gets the ability to chain attacks through buildings it severely limits the number of tiles that the Boulder Mech can safely stand on especially when the incoming damage gets upgraded.
-Even if you do manage to create the perfect chain, you still may be risking the lives of your pilots or other vulnerable objectives in order to do it.
+When the Lightning Mech gets the ability to chain attacks through buildings, it severely limits the number of tiles that the Boulder Mech can safely stand on.
+This problem is even worse when the incoming damage gets upgraded.
+Even if you do manage to create the perfect chain, you may be risking the lives of your pilots or other vulnerable objectives in order to do it.

 Each mech here is also quite slow and their potential for pushing the Vek around is the worst out of any squad in the game.
-It can make for a pretty rough ride, but I find that inserting Harold Smith or Kazaaakpleth into the Hook Mech can unlock some much needed utility that you’d otherwise be lacking.
+It can be a pretty rough ride, but I find that inserting Harold Smith or Kazaaakpleth into the Hook Mech can unlock some much-needed utility.
 These pilots’ innate abilities offer this mech a nice alternative to the Grappling Hook and you’ll be improving your ability to push at the same time; perfect for enhancing chains and getting cheap hazard kills.

 Blitzkrieg are heavily dependent on their upgrades to perform well and they’ll struggle in long campaigns without additional support.
-Give them these boons and they might just live up to their name and show you some fast and hard-hitting offence.
+Give them these boons and they might just live up to their name with some fast and hard-hitting strikes.

-The Secret Squad might be the only big disappointment that Into the Breach has in store, even if it is mainly intended as a bonus extra.
+The Secret Squad might be the only big disappointment that Into the Breach has in store, even if it is only intended as a bonus extra.

 The idea here is certainly a cool one as players take control of their very own cyborg Vek aliens.
-The Beetle, Hornet, and Scarab, are your minions now with each one performing exactly as they would when controlled by the AI with upgrades to match.
+The Beetle, Hornet, and Scarab, are your minions now with each one performing exactly as they would when controlled by the AI.

-Another problem with this squad is the double-edged sword that is their unique ‘Vek’ characteristic.
+Another problem with this squad is the double-edged sword that is their unique Vek characteristic.
 These mechs cannot equip pilots and so there’s no smoothing things over by using a banked time traveller.
-Additionally, any new weapon or augment is considered to be incompatible and so you’ll be suffering a power penalty on anything except their default weapons.
+There’s also a power penalty on any new weapon or augment that doesn’t belong to their built-in pool.
 Ouch!

-These foibles make things quite hard on the player and I’m not sure if the added capacity to shrug off deaths (Vek cyborgs only lose XP when they’re disabled) mitigates things when you should be avoiding death as much as possible anyway.
-Still, this squad has a much better job at recovering from bad plays than most would do, which is good considering the low health pool of its units.
+These niggles make life hard and I’m not sure if the added capacity to shrug off deaths (Vek cyborgs only lose XP when they’re disabled) mitigates things when you should be avoiding death as much as possible anyway.
+Still, this squad has a better time recovering from bad plays than most would do, which is good considering the low health pool of its units.

 What makes the Secret Squad playable are its range of quality upgrades that confer large range and damage bonuses that will ensure each cyborg can reach a respectable base damage of 3 when fully kitted out.
 This is a superb situation to be in late game and it only gets better when you consider that each cyborg can reliably push enemies with its basic attacks.
 A Force Amp augment would be undeniably expensive due to the Vek malus, but the potential kickback in terms of raw damage might just be worth it if you’re lucky enough to find one.

-On a different day I might rank Steel Judoka above the Secret Squad, but as it is right now I can’t think of a squad who struggles to overcome those early game blues more than this one does.
+On a different day I might rank Steel Judoka above the Secret Squad, but as it stands, I can’t think of a squad who struggles to overcome those early game blues more than this one does.

-A common trait of my lower tier squads is their inability to deal more than 1 damage with their default weapons and unfortunately that is once again the case here.
+A common trait of lower tier squads like this one is their inability to deal more than 1 damage with their starting weapons.
 The Judo Mech is an impressive specimen considering its high base stats and Armoured trait.
 The only problem is its Vice Fist weapon whose over-the-shoulder throw is unreliable and exempt from additional push damage.
-The Vice Fist tends to be better when used in tandem with a more reliable Prime class weapon and that requires a lot more shopping to be done first.
+The Vice Fist is better when used in tandem with a more reliable Prime class weapon and that requires more shopping.

-The Siege Mech has a dangerous artillery volley whose building immunity upgrade is expensive and unfortunately quite necessary and then you have the Gravity Mech which is comparable with the Hook Mech in terms of weakness.
-The Gravity Mech is similar to Zenith Guard’s Defense Mech in that its basic weapon merely attracts other targets towards it.
-Without any other basic actions, the Gravity Mech will frequently struggle to be useful and even though it has a fairly sturdy body for a Science class mech, the Grav Well weapon can’t be fired on adjacent targets in order to easily damage them.
+The Siege Mech has a dangerous artillery volley whose building immunity upgrade is expensive and unfortunately quite necessary, and then you have the Gravity Mech which is comparable with the Hook Mech in terms of weakness.
+The Gravity Mech is similar to Zenith Guard’s Defense Mech in how its basic weapon merely attracts other targets towards it.
+Without any other basic actions, the Gravity Mech struggles to be useful, and even though it has a sturdy body for a Science class mech, the Grav Well weapon can’t be fired on adjacent targets.

-The supposed ace in the hole here is with the Gravity Mech’s Vek Hormones passive augment.
-This bonus enhances the damage that Vek deal to each other and so the intention is for you to setup these instances of friendly fire using the abilities of your squad.
-Unfortunately that style of offence, whilst extremely useful when it comes up, is very hard to arrange and unlike other gimmicky squads such as the Rusting Hulks or even Blitzkrieg, you’ll really struggle to make it work consistently.
-Sometimes enemies will travel clear across the map where there’s no hope of them hitting their friends and so the upgrade just sits there in some cases doing absolutely nothing to increase your chances of winning.
+The supposed ace in the hole here is the Gravity Mech’s Vek Hormones passive augment.
+This bonus enhances the damage that Vek deal to each other and so the intention is for you to create these instances of friendly fire using the abilities of your squad.
+Unfortunately that style of offence, whilst extremely useful when it comes up, is very hard to arrange, and unlike other gimmicky squads such as the Rusting Hulks or even Blitzkrieg, it doesn’t work as consistently.
+Sometimes enemies will travel clear across the map where there’s no hope of them hitting their friends and in those common cases, the upgrade just sits there doing absolutely nothing.

-Steel Judoka too often feels like a squad where you have to tear everything out in order to have a decent chance of winning and that alone is what keeps some of their otherwise impressive mechs from excelling when the game is at its toughest.
+Steel Judoka is a squad where you often have to tear everything out to have a decent chance of winning, and it keeps some of their otherwise impressive mechs from excelling when the game is at its toughest.

-If you’re looking for an advantage then consider examining your collection of pilots.
-Kazaaakpleth is a good option for dealing more damage and Harold Schmidt is one of my favourite pilots to place in the Gravity Mech because his innate ability to push can be very useful for nudging Vek into hazards as well as into the range of other hormonally-enhanced Vek.
+If you’re looking for an advantage, consider examining your collection of pilots.
+Kazaaakpleth is a good option for dealing more damage and Harold Schmidt is one of my favourites in the Gravity Mech because his innate ability to push can be very useful for nudging Vek into hazards or into the path of other Vek attacks.

-Another good tip would suggest making Detritus the first island you visit.
-The tendency for these levels to feature pools of A.C.I.D. is superb for overcoming a weak damage output and the mission involving the Disposal Unit is by far the easiest and most XP-rich mission in the game.
-Take what easy stars you can early on because you’re going to need them!
+Another crucial tip is to make Detritus the first island you visit.
+These levels are coated in A.C.I.D., which is superb for overcoming a low damage output early on.
+The mission featuring the Disposal Unit is also the easiest and most XP-rich mission in the game.
+Take those early stars because you’ll really need them!